 - We may fail to innovate or offer new products which align with changing market and customer demand. - Our business may face risks of clients' default on payment. - We may not manage our growth effectively, and our profitability may suffer. - Our reputation and brand recognition is crucial to our business.
-Any harm to our reputation or failure to enhance our brand recognition may materially and adversely affect our business, financial condition and results of operations. - Increases in labor costs and market price of raw materials may adversely affect our gross margin and results of operations. - Certain of our products have historically faced significant competition both in the United States and Canada markets, and we have successfully competed against our competitors with our customer service, quality products and rapid fulfilment of customer orders.
-However, our business could be adversely affected by competitors who reduce prices, improve quality of the products they offer or take other competitive actions, which may reduce our customers' purchases of products from us. - Our business operations have been and may continue to be materially and adversely affected by the global supply chain disruption as a result of the COVID-19 pandemic - Rising inflation rate may adversely affect our results of operation.
-Recently, inflation has trended significantly higher than in prior periods, which may negatively impact our business.
-Ongoing labor shortages and surge of oil and gas price, driven in part by the COVID-19 pandemic, geopolitical issues and the war in Ukraine, continue to have adverse macroeconomics impact and may result in our cost overruns.
-In an effort to mitigate the impact, we have raised the price of products to cover increase in costs and slowed down investments on products with low profit-margins.
+Any harm to our reputation or failure to enhance our brand recognition may materially and adversely affect our business, financial condition and results of operations. - Increases in labor costs and market price of raw material may adversely affect our gross margin and results of operations. - Certain of our products have historically faced significant competition both in the United States and Canada markets, and we have successfully competed against our competitors with our customer service, quality products and rapid fulfilment of customer orders.
+However, our business could be adversely affected by competitors who reduce prices, improve quality of the products they offer or take other competitive actions, which may reduce our customers' purchases of products from us. - Our business operations have been and may continue to be materially and adversely affected by the COVID-19 pandemic.

-Impact of the COVID-19 Pandemic on Our Operations and Financial Performance
+Impact of COVID-19 on Our Operations and Financial Performance